 Therefore an alternate system is used.
-The user purchases a one-off low-cost 'USB to serial' adapter, which is a universal device that allows the standard download cable and chips to be programmed via the USB port.
-These universal adapters are approximately $\pounds 15$ (\$20) and can be used with all serial devices the user may own.
+The user purchases a one-off low-cost 'USB to serial' cable (part AXE027), which is a special intelligent PICAXE cable that allows chips to be programmed via the USB port.

-USB Adapter Installation procedure:
+USB Cable Installation procedure:

-(Please see the USB to Serial Adapter (USB010) help file for more detailed instructions.
+(Please see the USB Cable (AXE027.pdf) help file for more detailed instructions.
 This is available on the software page at www.picaxe.co.uk or the \USB folder of the CDROM).

-- 1) Purchase the USB010 USB to serial adapter. - 2) Connect to the USB port of the computer - 3) Insert the CDROM supplied with the USB adapter to install the latest driver - 4) Note the serial port COM number allocated to the USB adapter. - 5) Connect the standard PICAXE cable to the USB adapter. - 6) Start up the Programming Editor software and select the appropriate COM port from the View>Options>Port menu. - 7) Use the software and hardware as normal.
+- 1) Purchase the AXE027 USB cable. - 2) Connect to the USB port of the computer - 3) Insert the CDROM supplied with the USB adapter to install the latest driver - 4) Note the serial port COM number allocated to the USB adapter. - 5) Connect the standard PICAXE cable to the USB adapter. - 6) Start up the Programming Editor software and select the appropriate COM port from the View>Options>Port menu. - 7) Click 'Refresh' to refresh the available port list. - 8) Use the software and hardware as normal.